ksu-cs-textbooks/cis301/content/6-chapter/6_1-univRules.md

 }
 ```

-Line 5 is a propositional logic statement of the form `p → q`, and line 6 is a statement of the form `p`.
+Line 5 is an implies statement the form `p → q`, and line 6 is a statement of the form `p`.
 Thus we can use `→e` to conclude `hasPhone(bob) ∨ hasLaptop(bob)` (the "q" in that statement) -- which is exactly what we needed to end the subproof.
 All that remains is to apply our `∀i` rule after the subproof.
 Here is the completed proof:

 ```text
 ∀ x (isStudent(x) → hasPhone(x) ∨ hasLaptop(x)), ∀ x isStudent(x) ⊢ ∀ x (hasPhone(x) ∨ hasLaptop(x))